 Chocolate Alone Is Good, but Chocolate With These Foods Is Better.

 - Flirty Fruity: The darker the chocolate, the more bitter.
 The more bitter, the more it’s needs to be complimented by something very sweet.
-That’s why dark chocolate goes great with ripe strawberries, pears, mangoes, bananas – the sweeter the better!
+That’s why dark chocolate goes great with ripe strawberries, pears, mangoes, bananas – the sweeter fruit, the better!
 White chocolate on the other hand is already very rich and sweet.
 Pairing white chocolate with fruits that have a higher acidity or more mild flavor, such as tart berries and citrus, or mild melons and passion fruit, compliment this type of chocolate very well!
 If ever in doubt, milk chocolate is the best middle ground.

 - The Naughty Nutty: Chocolate enhances the flavor of some nuts better than others.
 Peanuts, almonds, hazelnuts, and pecans have very distinct flavor components that go great with dark chocolate!
 They may be a little overpowering for some milk and most definitely white chocolates.
 It’s all about the balance.